Skip to main content

 story29 positive mentions

-• The game has a great atmosphere, effectively creating tension and fear throughout the experience.
+• The game has a great atmosphere with impressive sound design that enhances the horror experience.

 • The story, while not entirely original, has some interesting twists and keeps players engaged.

-• The combat mechanics are clunky, with enemies often feeling like bullet sponges and the melee system being ineffective.
+• The combat mechanics are clunky and inconsistent, with enemies often feeling like bullet sponges.

 • story